Adding quiz leads and responses to Google Sheets

 You can also save the question answers – plus whether each user got each question right or wrong.

 You can also take a look at our sample spreadsheet here – where we mapped our quiz lead data and quiz answers.

-Any questions about mapping quiz data to Google Sheets?
+Any questions @ saving your quiz leads to Google Sheets?

-If you run into trouble, please don’t hesitate to contact us via support chat or firstname.lastname@example.org… we respond super quickly. 🙂
+If you run into trouble setting up your Google Sheets, please don’t hesitate to contact us via support chat or firstname.lastname@example.org… our whole squad of quiz geeks race each other to respond super quickly. 🙂